llvm/llvm-project/llvm/docs/TableGen/BackEnds.rst

 * ``string FilterClassField``.
 This is an optional field of ``FilterClass`` which should be `bit` type.
 If specified, only those records with this field being true will have corresponding entries in the table.
+This field won't be included in generated C++ fields if it isn't included in ``Fields`` list.

 * ``string CppTypeName``.
 The name of the C++ struct/class type of the table that holds the entries.
 If unspecified, the ``FilterClass`` name is